Swedhi/Mini-Event-Platform/README.md

 ## Mini Event Platform (MERN)

-**Full-stack mini event platform** built as a MERN technical screening assignment.
+**Full-stack mini event platform** built as a MERN stack to handle user authentication,event creation,and RSVPs.
 Users can register/login, create and manage events, and RSVP with capacity enforcement.

 ### 1. Tech Stack